EnthusiastNT/haydee2/README.md

 Q: When I load from a save can I start the timer at 0:00?
 A: We are working on an option for that...

-Q: Can I split on a particular room, or when the lights are back on?
+Q: Can I split on a particular room, or when the lights come back on?
 A: No, unfortunately we haven't found a way to split on these, yet.

 Q: What are those -dashes in your splits file?
-A: They indicate subsplits.
+A: Indents.
+They indicate subsplits.
 Add subsplits in Edit Layout > (+) > List > Subsplits

 Q: The time is not the same as in the game...!?
 A: Make sure to switch to Game Time (right-click > Control > Game Time)